Ammar30113/microcap-scout-bot/README.md

 ## Overview

 Micro cap stocks — companies with market capitalizations roughly between $50 million and $300 million — can offer outsized returns but also carry significant risk due to illiquidity, limited public information, and susceptibility to volatility ([Micro-Cap: Definition in Stock Investing, Risks Vs. Larger ...](https://www.investopedia.com/terms/m/microcapstock.asp#:~:text=Micro,What%20Is%20a%20Micro%20Cap)).

-Many micro caps are speculative and may run out of capital or issue dilutive shares ([Are there any people here that do deep dives into ...](https://www.reddit.com/r/ValueInvesting/comments/1m27vmw/are_there_any_people_here_that_do_deep_dives_into/#:~:text=Are%20there%20any%20people%20here,very%20good%20info%20on%20this)).
-This bot helps navigate that landscape by combining traditional indicators (like Relative Strength Index and Moving Average Convergence Divergence) with NLP based sentiment analysis drawn from public chatter on Reddit and X.
+This bot focuses on a single momentum strategy: it scans for recent insider BUY filings via Finviz, filters for stocks trading between $1 and $10, then places a bracket order through the Alpaca paper trading API with a 5 % take-profit and 2 % stop-loss.

 ## Features

-- **Sentiment Analysis:** Uses NLP to gauge positive/negative sentiment around tickers from Reddit, X, and news sources.
-Note that public sentiment is a noisy and manipulatable signal; treat it as a barometer, not a compass.
-- **Technical Indicators:** Calculates RSI and MACD to identify momentum shifts and potential entry/exit points ([Micro-Cap: Definition in Stock Investing, Risks Vs. Larger ...](https://www.investopedia.com/terms/m/microcapstock.asp#:~:text=3%20Advanced%20Technical%20Indicators%20for,Use%20for%20Trading%20Penny%20Stocks), [Low-Priced Stocks Can Spell Big Problems](https://www.finra.org/investors/insights/low-priced-stocks-big-problems#:~:text=Relative%20Strength%20Index%20,period%20timeframe)).
-- **Data Aggregation:** Fetches price and volume data from market APIs (e.g. Alpaca) and caches results to minimize latency.
-- **Alert System:** Sends alerts when a ticker meets combined sentiment and technical criteria.
-- **Webhook Ready:** Exposes endpoints for integration with external platforms.
+- **Insider Trade Scan:** Pulls the latest insider transactions from the Finviz API and filters for qualifying BUY trades.
+- **Price Validation:** Confirms the current quote via stockdata.org and enforces the $1–$10 price band.
+- **Bracket Orders:** Submits Alpaca bracket market orders with configurable size, attaching both take-profit and stop-loss legs.
+- **Position Guard:** Skips symbols that are already present in the Alpaca account’s open positions.

 ## Installation

 1. Clone this repository.
-2. Install dependencies via `poetry install` or `pip install -r requirements.txt`.
+2. Install dependencies via `pip install -r requirements.txt`.
-3. Create a `.env` file with your API keys and webhook URLs.
+3. Set the following environment variables (e.g. in `.env` or your process manager):
+   - `APCA_API_KEY_ID`, `APCA_API_SECRET_KEY` (Alpaca paper trading credentials)
+   - `FINVIZ_TOKEN` (Finviz API token)
+   - `STOCKDATA_API_KEY` (stockdata.org API token)
-4. Run `python main.py` to start the bot.
+4. Run `python app.py` for the polling loop, or `python main.py` to serve the FastAPI app.

 ## Usage

-- Set your watchlist of micro cap tickers in `config.json`.
-- The bot fetches data periodically, computes metrics, and logs results.
-- Customize thresholds for RSI and sentiment in `settings.py`.
-- Optionally, schedule trades through supported brokerage APIs (e.g. Alpaca). **Use caution and comply with applicable securities regulations.**
+- The script polls for insider trades every 15 minutes and attempts a bracket order for each qualifying ticker.
+- Adjust position sizing or polling frequency directly in `app.py` as needed.
+- Trade execution occurs on Alpaca’s paper environment by default; modify `TradingClient(..., paper=True)` if you intend to route to live trading (**highly discouraged without substantial safeguards**).

 ## Disclaimer